Jason Kessler: 2017 Unite the Right rally

-The rally on August 12 turned violent and resulted in the death of Heather Heyer, when one of the rally attendees drove at high speed into a crowd of counter-protestors several blocks from the rally.
+The rally on August 12 turned violent and resulted in the death of Heather Heyer when one of the rally attendees drove at high speed into a crowd of counter-protestors several blocks from the rally.
 On the day following the rally Kessler attempted to hold a news conference in front of Charlottesville City Hall which was quickly overtaken by protesters.
 However, before ending the short news conference, Kessler stated, "I disavow any political violence and what happened yesterday was tragic."
 He also posted videos online in which he blames the city for the violence and death.

-On August 18, 2017, Kessler contradicted his previous statement by tweeting "Heather Heyer was a fat, disgusting Communist.
+On August 18, 2017, Kessler contradicted his previous statement by tweeting: "Heather Heyer was a fat, disgusting Communist.
 Communists have killed 94 million.
 Looks like it was payback time."
-The next morning Kessler repudiated the tweet and blamed Ambien, Xanax, and alcohol for the tweet.
-He received criticism for the tweet from other white nationalists including Richard B. Spencer and Tim Gionet.
+The next morning, Kessler repudiated the tweet and blamed Ambien, Xanax, and alcohol for the tweet.
+He received criticism for the tweet from other white nationalists, including Richard B. Spencer and influencer Baked Alaska.
 Kessler subsequently deleted his Twitter account.
 Hacker and internet troll Andrew Auernheimer, a.k.a. weev, later claimed that he hacked Kessler's Twitter account.

 Kessler was allowed to move to Ohio in October 2018.
 Earlier that month, Kessler was arrested on suspicion of doxing after local anti-racist activist Emily Gorcenski was swatted and reported the incidents to the police.

 On September 6, 2018, a jury in Charlottesville ordered Jeffrey Winder to pay a fine of $1 and no jail time for the misdemeanor assault charge against Kessler that took place on August 13, 2017.
 Winder and his attorney James Abrenio appealed his original February 2018 guilty finding, which included a 30-day jail sentence.